 I have a medical, religious, or philosophical exemption.
 How do I submit an exemption request?

-Fill out the requirements in the vaccination portal by July 16, 2021 to avoid having a public health hold placed on your account.
-You will not be able to move into your campus housing or attend classes on campus until you complete your exemption requirements in the portal.
+Next, use the Upload Documents link, then choose the type of exemption to upload your scanned copy of this completed form to the Public Health Portal.
+You will not be able to move into your campus housing or attend classes on campus until you complete your exemption requirements on the portal

 What documentation is required to submit a medical exemption?